upbound/docs/content/reference/_index.md

 description: "Reference material for Upbound"
 ---

-For more information on how Upbound builds on Crossplane, check out [Crossplane vs. Upbound](crossplane-vs-upbound/).
+For more information on how Upbound builds on Crossplane, review [Crossplane vs. Upbound](crossplane-vs-upbound/).

 ## Command line interface